 Eating More Fruit Helps Lower Your Risk of Diabetes, According to New Research

 Next time you're in the grocery store or as you ease back into safely eating out at restaurants, take a look around.
 If your community matches the average one in America, 1 in every 10 of the people you see has been diagnosed with diabetes, according to the latest data from the U.S. Centers for Disease Control and Prevention (CDC).
 And 90 to 95% of those people have type 2 diabetes.
-(Here's a complete guide of the differences between type 1 and type 2, in case you could use a refresher.)

 Those with type 2 diabetes struggle with insulin resistance, a condition in which the body's cells have trouble balancing sugar in the blood.
 In normal conditions, the pancreas pumps out insulin after we eat, which helps usher sugar into the cells and keeps blood sugar fairly stable throughout the day.
 Over time, some bodies have cells that stop responding to this insulin.
 The pancreas sprints to keep up by releasing more insulin, but eventually it can get overwhelmed and the body needs to do something with this extra blood sugar.
 Its first plan of attack is often to store it as fat to use later.

 Coincidentally, being overweight, having a family history of diabetes and a sedentary lifestyle can increase your risk for type 2.
 That means extra pounds can happen as a result and contribute to the origin.
 Talk about a vicious, challenging cycle.

 Consistently high blood sugar over an extended period of time can lead to a whole host of health issues, including kidney disease, heart disease and vision loss.